Black Friday Incidents and Injuries

 Many retailers create a sense of scarcity on Black Friday.
 They advertise massive discounts on certain products, but then stock only a few of those products in-store.
 People who show up expecting to save hundreds of dollars on a flat-screen TV may be disappointed when they find the item they came to buy is already gone.
 And those who show up early may be moved to violence, as they compete with other shoppers over a limited inventory.

 The truth is, Black Friday “deals” may not be as good as people think they are.
 One analysis of sales prices found some stores offered better sales at other times of the year, and discounts on certain items – like winter clothing and generic toys – were often much greater in the final weeks of the year.
 Also, sometimes retailers offer deep discounts on electronics if those products are poorly made – it’s a good way for stores to unload sub-par inventory.

 Many retailers offer sales prices online that are as good as if not better than Black Friday deals.
 And those sales happen throughout the year.
 With some advance planning, consumers could conceivably do their holiday shopping incrementally online, from the safety and comfort of their home.

-If you have any questions about this topic or have suffered an injury while shopping, the attorneys at Wapner Newman can help.
+If you have any questions about this topic or have suffered an injury while shopping, the Top-rated personal injury attorney at Wapner Newman can help.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.